Riding the Trend or Protecting Profits | Splunk Inc. (SPLK)

 SPLK’s Market Performance

-SPLK stocks went up by 4.49% for the week, with a monthly jump of 23.08% and a quarterly performance of 6.58%, while its annual performance rate touched 80.89%.
-The volatility ratio for the week stands at 4.44% while the volatility levels for the past 30 days are set at 3.09% for Splunk Inc..
-The simple moving average for the period of the last 20 days is 6.71% for SPLK stocks with a simple moving average of 25.94% for the last 200 days.
+SPLK stocks went down by -2.81% for the week, with a monthly jump of 9.90% and a quarterly performance of -1.75%, while its annual performance rate touched 72.53%.
+The volatility ratio for the week stands at 3.33% while the volatility levels for the past 30 days are set at 3.16% for Splunk Inc..
+The simple moving average for the period of the last 20 days is -0.45% for SPLK stocks with a simple moving average of 19.08% for the last 200 days.

 Analysts’ Opinion of SPLK